markrainey/ilearnt-zola/content/posts/Drafts/18-sweetsMakeADifference.md

 6. **Garnished check, please!** - writing, and in some situations drawing, on the back of the check increases tips
 7. **Call customers by name** - servers got the customers’ names from their credit cards and thanked half of them by name when returning the credit cards and charge slips.

 Maybe she should try some of these if she doesn't already do them?
+And some of them would certainly improve the customer experience, regardless of a better tip.

 __Links__